santistebanc/flights2/tasks/prd-flight-scraping-app.md

 #### Entity Shapes

 - **ScrapedFlight**
-  - uniqueId: generated from flightNumber, departureAirportIataCode, arrivalAirportIataCode, and departureDateTime
   - flightNumber: string
-  - departureAirportId: actual DB id (query Convex using IATA code)
-  - arrivalAirportId: actual DB id (query Convex using IATA code)
-  - departureDateTime: Unix timestamp in ms, adjusted by timezone (get from airports table)
-  - arrivalDateTime: Unix timestamp in ms (calculate by adding duration to departureDateTime)
+  - departureAirportIataCode: string (IATA code)
+  - arrivalAirportIataCode: string (IATA code)
+  - departureTime: string (HH:MM format, extracted from HTML)
+  - duration: number (duration in minutes, calculated from HTML departure/arrival times)
+  - connectionDurationFromPreviousFlight?: number // duration in minutes, parsed from connection string (e.g. "9h 55") after each flight in the HTML.
+Only present for flights after the first in a sequence.
+  # Note: The extractor outputs these fields with real data extracted from HTML.
+Mapping to DB IDs and datetime calculation is performed in the data processing layer.
 - **ScrapedBundle**
-  - uniqueId: generated from all outboundFlights + inboundFlights
+  - outboundDate: string (YYYY-MM-DD format, extracted from HTML content like "Sat, 11 Oct 2025")
+  - inboundDate: string (YYYY-MM-DD format, extracted from HTML content like "Sat, 11 Oct 2025")
+  - outboundFlights: array of ScrapedFlight objects
-  - outboundFlightUniqueIds: array of uniqueIds
+  - inboundFlights: array of ScrapedFlight objects
-  - inboundFlightUniqueIds: array of uniqueIds
+  - bookingOptions: array of ScrapedBookingOption objects
 - **ScrapedBookingOption**
-  - uniqueId: generated from targetId, agency, price, and currency
-  - targetUniqueId: uniqueId of the bundle
   - agency: string
   - price: number
   - linkToBook: string